María Gabriela Chávez

-María Gabriela Chávez Colmenares (born 12 March 1980) is a Venezuelan journalist, currently Alternate Ambassador of Venezuela to the United Nations.
+María Gabriela Chávez Colmenares (born 12 March 1980).
 She is the daughter of former President Hugo Chávez, and acted as his First Lady after his separation from Marisabel Rodríguez in 2003.

 Biography

-María Gabriela Chávez is the youngest of the three children that Hugo Chávez had during his first marriage with Nancy Colmenares.
+María Gabriela Chávez is the second of the three children that Hugo Rafael Chávez had during his first marriage with Nancy Coromoto Colmenares.
+Her siblings are: Rosa Virginia (1978) and Hugo Rafael (1982).
+In addition, she has three half-sisters: Rosinés Chávez Rodríguez (1997), Génesis María Chávez Segura (2005) and Sara Manuela Chávez Fajardo (2008).
+On April 18, 1998, her daughter, Gabriela Alejandra Rivero, was born from her relationship with Giovanny Alexander Rivero Montes (1979); a native of San Joaquín Municipality, Carabobo.
+She has a grandson, Paulo Aponte, born on August 12, 2025.

 She enrolled at the Central University of Venezuela majoring in International Studies, but transferred to Social Communication after her sixth semester when she had a problem with a teacher.
 She graduated as a social communicator at the Bolivarian University of Venezuela, although she has not formally practiced the profession.

 On 12 April 2002, during the coup d'état attempt, after the military announced that President Chávez had resigned and transferred him to the Fuerte Tiuna base outside of Caracas, María Gabriela was the first person whom Chávez phoned; their conversation was captured by the Associated Press.
 She contacted several journalists to report that a coup was taking place.
 According to statements by Fidel Castro in the Cuban newspaper Granma, he advised her to declare to the international media that Chávez had not resigned from the presidency, saying that "Then I immediately prepared her to speak with Randy the journalist, and at 12:40 we fired off (her message) on the air (...) and we delivered it to the agencies and CNN."
 On the same day, María Gabriela Chávez offered a telephone interview to the Cuban journalist Randy Alonso.

 Like Zulemita Menem and Keiko Fujimori, she assumed the role of First Lady of Venezuela after her father divorced, accompanying him on trips and at official events.
 During the 17th Ibero-American Summit of Heads of State and Government, held in Santiago, Chile from 8 to 10 November 2007, she participated in the First Ladies' agenda.
-On 13 August 2014, she was appointed as Alternate Ambassador of Venezuela to the United Nations.
+On 13 August 2014, she was appointed as Alternate Ambassador of Venezuela to the United Nations, a position she left on 15 January 2019.